WiredTurtle/FriendFindr/README.md

 The idea for this project was inspired by the hak5 Wifi Pineapple birdhouse.
 Vivek from securitytube.net had a great youtube tutorial on how to capture wifi packets with scapy.
 Some of the code in the main python file is from Vivek's tutorial.

+The app that goes with this project has not been open sourced yet.

 ## More updates to the documentation coming soon.